Isra and Meraj - Shab e Miraj 2023

 In the name of Allah, Most Gracious, Most Merciful

-This year, Shab e Meeraj / Isra and Meraj 2020 is expected to be on the night of Saturday, March 21, 2020.
-However, exact date is subject to sighting of moon of Rajab, 1441.
+This year, Shab e Meeraj / Isra and Meraj 2023 is expected to be on the night of Friday, February 17th, 2023.
+However, the exact date is subject to the sighting of the moon of Rajab, 1444.

 Isra and Miraj took place approximately 10-12 years after Prophet (S.A.W.) received revelation from Allah.
 This was a time of great sorrow and grief for the Prophet (S.A.W.) because of the recent deaths of his beloved wife Khadijah (R.A.) and his uncle Abu Talib.
 However, in this difficult times, Prophet (S.A.W.) was honored with direct contact with Allah through this blessed journey.

 This miraculous journey of Miraj took place in two parts.
-First, Prophet Mohammad (S.A.W.) went from Makkah (Kaaba) to Jerusalem (Masjid Al-Aqsa) and then he (S.A.W.) was ascension to the heavens by Allah.
+First, Prophet Mohammad (S.A.W.) went from Makkah (Kaaba) to Jerusalem (Masjid Al-Aqsa) and then he (S.A.W) ascended to the heavens by the will of Allah.

-The night started off with leader of all Angels Jibrael (A.S.) appearing before the Prophet (S.A.W.).
+The night started off with the leader of all Angels Jibrael (A.S.) appearing before the Prophet (S.A.W.).
 Subsequently, he took Mohammad (S.A.W.) from the Masjid Al-Haram (Kaaba) to the Masjid Al-Aqsa in Jerusalem.
-This part of Prophet?s (S.A.W.) journey is mentioned in Quran:
+This part of the Prophet's (S.A.W.) journey is mentioned in Quran:

 "Exalted is He who took His Servant by night from al-Masjid al-Haram to al-Masjid al-Aqsa, whose surroundings We have blessed, to show him of Our signs.
 Indeed, He is the Hearing, the Seeing."
 (Surah Al-Isra 17:1)

-The mode of transportation used for this commute in the middle of the night was an animal, similar to horse, called Al-Burraq which was sent by Allah from Jannah (Paradise).
+The mode of transportation used for this commute in the middle of the night was an animal, similar to a horse, called Al-Burraq which was sent by Allah from Jannah (Paradise).
 After riding this heavenly ride, he (S.A.W.) reached Masjid Al-Aqsa from Masjid al-Haram in just a second.
 On reaching Masjid Al-Aqsa, Prophet Mohammad (S.A.W.) realized that all the other Prophets, who came before him, were already present there.
-These Prophets includes Ibrahim (A.S.), Isa (A.S.), Musa (A.S.) and all other Prophets.
-Over here Mohammad (S.A.W.) led all of the Prophets in two Rakat prayer.
+These Prophets include Ibrahim (A.S.), Isa (A.S.), Musa (A.S.), and all other Prophets.
+Over here Mohammad (S.A.W.) led all of the Prophets in two Rakat prayers.

 - On first heaven, Prophet Adam (A.S.)